planetfederal/qgis-plugin-repos/cloud-foundry-static-repo/README.md

-# QGIS Plugin Repository on Cloud Foundry Staticfile
+# Cloud-Foundry Staticfile QGIS Plugin Repository

 This repository is completely static (no server-side code) and relies upon the standard PCF Staticfile buildpack.